 What is Eczema?

 A common condition, eczema often presents itself as an itchy rash and over 30 million Americans have some form of eczema.
 The condition often begins as a small red patch of skin (perhaps similar to a rash as mentioned) but soon turns into an inflamed reaction.
 Many people get eczema during infancy and childhood (particularly on the face) but it can occur at any time of life.
-Symptoms vary depending on the person and eczema can range from a mild reaction or a moderate rash to a severe attack, therefore it is always recommended to consult your physician for a proper diagnosis.
+Symptoms vary depending on the person and eczema can range from a mild reaction or a moderate rash to a severe attack, therefore it is always recommended to consult your physician.
 While living with eczema can sometimes be a challenge, it is a manageable condition.

 Is Eczema Contagious?